 Registration

 After sending a few Logon Enable messages upon startup and detecting collisions, it may be reasonable for the system to proactively send Select messages to Decoders known from a prior operating session before transitioning into the back-off algorithm.
 This may serve to reduce the total number of collisions at startup and reduce the overall time required for all decoders to logon.

+Configuration Discovery

 A System may optionally go through the Configuration Discovery process for any decoders that become known to the system.
 How the System prioritizes the reading of configuration is intentionally undefined.
 A reasonable methodology would be to start with decoders that are not previously known to the System, then decoders that are previously known but are reporting a configuration change, then decoders that are previously known but do not report a configuration change.